 James O'Brien, Director of Credit Risk & Analytics, Seacoast Bank

-Julie Renderos, Executive Vice President, Suncoast Credit Union
+Julie Renderos, Executive Vice President and CFO, Suncoast Credit Union

 Moderator: Mark McKenna, Senior Director - Solutions Specialist, Moody's Analytics

 From Private Firm Credit Models to Commercial Real Estate Risk Management to Credit Decisioning, are you utilizing a more complete product suite to enhance your origination and risk rating capabilities? utilize multiple products to enable their digital transformation

 There is much talk about when the next recession might be, what might drive it, and warning signals to watch out for.